 (2) Versions Available

 Ciphryx strokes can be viewed as simple pieces of a virtual puzzle that fit tightly against one another.
 This boundary based concept is patented and the secret to quick input speed with high recognition.
 The Ciphryx recognition program defines each stroke’s boundaries precisely through angles and direction change detection which gives a writer confidence that the error rate will be low and similar to that of a keyboard.

-It does not take long to get acquainted with this revolutionary text input method and there is no time frame required to become a Ciphryx master.
-You can take a month or a year.
-The more you use it, the faster you will be able to write and the fewer errors you will make.
+It does not take long to get acquainted with this new text input method and there is no time frame required to become a Ciphryx master.
+One can take a month or a year.
+The more it is used, the faster one will be able to write and the fewer errors will be made.
 This particular version is specifically designed for English writers.

-It’s free to download and you’ll find it easier to write than print or cursive and will be surprised.
+You’ll find it easier to write than print or cursive and may be surprised.
 Your error rate upon mastery, can be extremely low.
-The input speed is high. and its user interface does not obscure a large portion of the screen as other forms of tablet text input.
+The input speed is high and its user interface does not obscure a large portion of the screen as other forms of tablet text input.
 And again, its feel comes so close to familiar English that you will find it quite remarkable.
 There will be some text input situations in which only the Ciphryx system can do an adequate job.

 Tablet Recognition Writing | Ciphryx

 www.ciphryx.com | Copyright © 2016 – 2019 | All Rights Reserved